 Careless Driving Tickets

-The offence of Careless Driving according to section 130 of the Highway Traffic Act means the driver drove a vehicle or street car on a highway without due care and attention or without reasonable consideration for other persons using the highway.
-It is considered to be one of the major violations for any driver in Canada.
+The offence of Careless Driving according to section 130 of the Highway Traffic Act means the driver drove a vehicle or streetcar on a highway without due care and attention or without reasonable consideration for other persons using the highway.
+It is one of the “most popular” traffic violations in Canada.

 Careless driving charge is usually issued to drivers as a result of an accident where police officer was not present and was not able to see what specific driver’s actions led to a motor vehicle accident.